Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 * Cheats button combos
 * Which displays are active
 * Displays button combos
+* Memory watches (See below)

+### Memory
+This menu allows you to watch the values of up to 30 memory addresses, with support for up to 10 pointer levels each.
+Each of these watches can also be displayed on the screen at will.

 ### Battles
 This menu allows you to change the HP, Max HP, FP, Max FP, held items, and statuses of anyone in a battle (refered to as Actors).